wdawson/okta.github.io/_source/_standards/SCIM/index.md

 {% api_lifecycle beta %}

-> **Warning:** Updating groups via PUT request will be deprecated on May 31st, 2018.
-ISV's currently implementing SCIM need to implement [patch support](#update-group-details-patch-groupsid) prior to submitting their integration for review.

 With Group Push Beta, any updates to the Group profile and memberships in Okta can now be reflected into your SCIM application.
 Okta will do the following to make the Group changes effective:

 * Make a GET request against `/groups/{id}` on your SCIM API for the group to update.